AnjaGuillory/GoBowl/GroupProject/Docs/DesignDocument.md

 * We assume the UI will be run on a modern Android OS
 * We assume the UI will be primarily used on a smartphone form factor
 * We assume that a proper backing store will be selected later and incorporate in subsequent rounds of development after the core application design is approved.
-For the short term, the database capabilities on the android device will be used.
+For the short term, the SQLite database capabilities on the android device will be used.
-* We assume the hardware libraries will be provided to us at a later point
-* We assume that there is a local network connecting the smartphone and other components in the bowling alley.
+* We are using the stub libraries provided to simulate the hardware interfaces; we assume that the "real world" interfaces will be the same or very close.

 ### 1.2 Constraints